handlebargh/yatto/README.md

 **yatto** is a terminal-based to-do application built with [Bubble Tea](https://github.com/charmbracelet/bubbletea).
-It stores each task as a separate JSON file on your filesystem and manages the task directory as a Git repository for versioning, synchronization and collaboration.
+It stores each task as a separate JSON file on your filesystem and manages the task directory as a Git or Jujutsu repository for versioning, synchronization and collaboration.

 <img alt="yatto demo" src="docs/demo.gif" />